 As more and more states adopt medical and recreational marijuana policies, it seems the most feared outcome of legalization is that with the passage of laws that permit any sort of marijuana use, more impaired drivers will end up on the roads.

-In fact, during the Denver 4/20 celebrations last weekend, tourists learned just how easy it was to get a ticket for smoking cannabis in public because of these concerns.
+In fact, during the Denver 4/20 celebrations this year, tourists learned just how easy it was to get a ticket for smoking cannabis in public because of these concerns.
 Under Amendment 64, establishments designed for cannabis consumption (akin to a bar or lounge where alcohol is served) are prohibited.

 Although loopholes have allowed some such clubs to exist (by charging a cover fee but not actually selling cannabis to guests) it’s hard to find a place to get high in Denver legally as a tourist unless you just do it on the street, where you risk getting a citation.

 The primary concern with opening cannabis bars and lounges is that people will ingest marijuana on-site and then drive high.

 I am here to tell you that there are already people “driving high” all over this country and it’s not a big deal.